emerbrito/XrmUtils-PluginExtensions/README.md

 ----------------

 Documentation will be provide soon.
-Bellow are a summary of the most common functionality.
+Bellow is a summary commonly used functionality.

 Plugin Base Class
 -----------------

 When creating a plugin, inherit from `PluginBase` instead of implementing the `IPlugin` interface from the SDK.

-In this example, the plugin class is decorated with a series of attributes that not only self-documents the plugin registration but are also be used at runtime to validate the registration.
-If registration doesn't match the attributes, an `InvalidPluginExecutionException` will be thrown before the `Execute` method is reached.
+In this example, the plugin class is decorated with a series of attributes that not only self-documents the plugin registration but are used at runtime to validate the registration.
+If registration is different than expected, an `InvalidPluginExecutionException` will be thrown before the `Execute` method is reached.

-The `LocalPluginContext` passed as an argument to the `Execute` method has all the services you would normally use in a plugin(such as `ITracingService` and `IOrganizationService`).
+The `LocalPluginContext` passed as an argument to the `Execute` method has all the services you would normally use in a plugin (such as `ITracingService` and `IOrganizationService`).

 ```csharp
     using XrmUtils.Extensions;